I picked up Pokémon Go on July 7, 2016, because I wanted to relive my childhood.

 Step 1.
 Scan the screenshot into Poké Genie as you normally would.

 So, Poké Genie “unlocks” (so to speak) the IVs and statistics that hardcore Trainers like to know.
-Casual Trainers might not care about this.
+Of course, casual Trainers might not care about this.

-But that’s not why you’re here, is it?
+But that’s not why you’re here.
 If you’re like me – someone in the middle of casual and hardcore – all I want to know is: